Transfinite Topological Dynamics: Transfinite dynamical systems

-Notice that, in case of a finite dynamical system, we have $\beta=\omega$ and the inclusions become all equalities.
+In case of a finite dynamical system, we have $\beta=\omega$ and the inclusions become all equalities.

 We remark that only in very special cases can the family of transfinite iterations be organized as a semigroup (or monoid, upon adjoining the identity) of self-maps of~$X$.
-Indeed, this requires that the entire space be $\omega^{\beta}$-saturated for some countable ordinal~$\beta$, which is a very strong condition.
+Indeed, this requires that the entire space is $\omega^{\beta}$-saturated for some countable ordinal~$\beta$, which is a very strong condition.
 Even then, the induced action of the additive monoid~$\omega^{\beta}$ on~$X$ is in general neither commutative nor continuous, even if all the maps~$f_n$ and the limit map~$f$ are continuous.

-For spaces homeomorphic to, or retracts of, closed Euclidean balls, one always has $X\setminus X^{\omega+1}\neq\emptyset$, since fixed points of continuous maps have ordinal degree~$\omega$ by Proposition~\ref{periodic_finite} \footnote{On the other hand, if~$f$ has no periodic points, one can construct examples in which every $x\in X$ satisfies $\omega<D(x)$ and even $D(x)=\mathfrak{D}(X,\{f\})$ for all~$x$ (see Example~\ref{irrational__}).}.
+For spaces homeomorphic to, or retracts of, closed Euclidean balls, one always has $X\setminus X^{\omega+1}\neq\emptyset$, since fixed points of continuous maps have ordinal degree~$\omega$ by Proposition~\ref{periodic_finite}.
+On the other hand, if~$f$ has no periodic points, one can construct examples in which every $x\in X$ satisfies $\omega<D(x)$ and even $D(x)=\mathfrak{D}(X,\{f\})$ for all~$x$ (see Example~\ref{irrational__}).

-In our approach, is the order-theoretic organization of the transfinite orbit structure: how dynamical behaviour unfolds across ordinal scales and how attractors or recurrence phenomena arise at distinct ordinal levels.
-The transfinite level of interest (such as the one relevant when following a particular time-scale in search of its corresponding attractor) is dictated by the sequential phenomenon under study and by the associated hierarchy of time scales.
+Our focus is on how dynamical behavior unfolds across ordinal scales and how attractors or recurrence phenomena arise at distinct ordinal levels.
+The transfinite level of interest is dictated by the sequential phenomenon under study and by the associated hierarchy of time scales.
 The recurrence notions developed for semigroup actions (e.g. in \cite{ellis2001topological,lalwani2022attractors}) are therefore not directly applicable in this setting.